kaus-rai/Teacher-Tracker/README.md

 In this phase student can access the location of the teacher through GPS.
 This functionality will only be availiable if teacher wants

 Currently we are in Phase 1.

+# Installation
+Clone the project on your system.
+Open it in Android Studio
+Run the application either on your Phone or on your Emulator.